 Take a look at our article about Bamboo Flour.

 Gathering bamboo leaves: Sourcing the silica

 In most cases, you can just let the leaves accumulate on the ground, as they provide a good mulch for the bamboo.
-The mulch builds up the topsoil, nourishes the plant, and helps the roots retain moisture.
+The mulch builds up the topsoil, provides a growth medium for beneficial fungus, nourishes the plant, and helps the roots retain moisture.
 But if you want to collect some leaves from the tall grass, you can easily do this without harming the plant.
-Just be sure to collect the fresh bamboo leaves off the plant.
+Just be sure to collect the fresh bamboo leaves from the plant.
 You don’t want to gather the fallen leaves that have already lost their luster.

 Humans can’t really eat bamboo leaves.
 But it’s not dangerous.
 Unlike bamboo shoots, the leaves don’t contain any toxins.
 But chewing bamboo leaves is like chewing grass.
 They’ve got way too much fiber, and just don’t satisfy.
 Our digestive systems simply aren’t cut out for it.

 If you want to enjoy bamboo leaves, for both the earthy flavor and the high silica content, the best method is to make tea.
 There’s nothing complicated about this process.
 You don’t need a laboratory full of stainless beakers and air-tight jars.
 You don’t even need a high-powered mixer.